 Consumers often list “dealing with an IVR” as a top grievance with the call center experience.
 But from the company’s point of view, there has to be some way of steering calls to the correct type of agent.
 If there’s no way for the user to do any “navigation” ahead of the call, odds are the caller will be transferred from one agent to the next (a top complaint in the call center industry).
-Visual IVR offers a solution to both sides.
+Web Call-Backs offer a solution to both sides.
 Callers get an efficient visual interface (instead of “press 1 for this…”) and companies get fewer internal transfers (plus happy callers).

 After a caller uses the visual interface, how can we get them and connected to an agent?

 That’s where call-backs come in.
 Simply put, that’s the easiest, most universal “bridge” between call center and caller.
 There are several intriguing technologies on the horizon (such as WebRTC) that might one day provide a viable alternative for this bridge.
 But for now, the only contender for a solution that works broadly across different call centers and consumer demographics is call-backs.

 That’s why, at Fonolo, we built a cloud-based, industrial strength, call-back system first.
 On top of that, we built solutions for each call center channel.
 Two of those solutions include Web Call-Backs: